 There sphere looks best when it has shading, but you can also make it appear 3-D by drawing contour lines from top to bottom.
 Make sure the curve mimic the curves of the circle, with less exaggeration as you get closer to the middle.

-While drawing a realistic sphere is worthy of its own tutorial (this one has great step-by-step photos), I do want to give you one quick and easy way to draw a sphere.
+While drawing a realistic sphere is worthy of its own tutorial, I do want to give you one quick and easy way to draw a sphere.
 This method looks more lifelike than the example above, but it’s also much faster than drawing a very detailed sphere.

 If you want to try simple shading, try a gradient from light to dark across the sphere.
 In this example, the light is coming from the left, so the lightest point is on the left of the sphere and the darkest is on the right.
 See how it looks more spherical?